Resource Account Roles and Terminology

 Resource Account users can have with a variety of roles and privileges, assigned and maintained in the Exchange Account Manager (EAM) tool.
 Many Resource Accounts will not require all these roles.

 The Requester is the person who fills in the request for the account.
-The Requester must be a currently employed staff, faculty, affiliate member, a current student who is acting on behalf of a "Registered Student Organization" (see the Student Activities Office page for more information), or a retiree who is collecting retirement benefits.
+The Requester must be a currently employed staff, faculty, affiliate member, a current student who is acting on behalf of a "Registered Student Organization", or a retiree who is collecting retirement benefits.
 By default, the Requester is listed as the Sponsor and as an Owner, but the online tool allows the Requester to indicate that the request is being made on behalf of someone else, for example, an assistant setting up an account for a Director.
 If the Requester is a student, then a faculty or staff member must be listed as the Sponsor.

 The person ultimately responsible for the account, and for seeing that all users of the account abide by University policy and applicable laws.
 The Sponsor must be a currently employed staff, faculty, or affiliate member.
 By default, the person requesting the creation of a Resource Account is the Sponsor, but the Requester can specify someone else to be the Sponsor.
 Every Resource Account has one and only one Sponsor, which is determined when the Resource Account is requested and cannot be changed.
 A Sponsor is granted Owner rights; if desired, the Sponsor's rights can be changed by any owner or administrator of the account.

 An account can have one or more Owners, who have the right to add, delete, or modify all roles except Sponsor and Requester.
 Owners must have a valid Cornell NetID.
 Every Resource Account must have at least one Owner.
 Only Owners and Administrators can use the web-based Exchange Account Manager tool.